ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 ssh netid@clustername.hpc.yale.edu
 ```

 If you have a public key and are familiar with key pairs, upload your ssh key below.
-Please allow up to fifteen minutes for the key to propogate before logging in.
+Please allow up to ten minutes for the key to propagate before logging in.

 * [Upload your SSH key here](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py) (only accessible on campus or through the Yale VPN)
 * [Troubleshoot Login](/clusters-at-yale/troubleshoot)